YAY for Monday: SOGIE Bill Is Now a Priority Legislation in Congress!

 - Publishing information intending to “out” a person’s SOGIE and engaging in a public speech intended to shame or ridicule queer persons

-Those convicted of discriminating against a person as mandated in the bill shall be fined not less than 100,000 PHP but not more than 500,000 PHP, or be imprisoned for less than one year but not more than six years or both.
+Those convicted of discriminating against a person as mandated in the bill shall be fined not less than 100,000php but not more than 500,000php, or be imprisoned for less than one year but not more than six years.
 According to Bag-ao, the court can also impose community service upon erring people in the form of human rights education and familiarization with and exposure to victims' plight.

 The bill in itself is only pushing to end discrimination among LGBTQIA+ people—nothing more, nothing less.
 This is contrary to religious lawmakers' fear that the bill is setting a dangerous precedent in possibly charging individuals who are just standing up for their beliefs.

-The bill’s sponsors have repeatedly emphasized that the bill is not masquerading a provision on same-sex marriages or same-sex unions for that matter.
+The bill’s sponsors have repeatedly emphasized that the bill is not masquerading a provision on same-sex marriages.

 This fight to #EndTheDebate has been long and winding.
-People have been lamenting that it is long overdue.
-With so many opposing forces weighing in on the debate, the LGBTQIA+ community and its allies are nothing but hopeful to finally live in a country that doesn’t discriminate because #LoveIsAllWeNeed and #LoveIsLove.
+People have been lamenting it's long overdue.
+With many opposing forces weighing in on the debate, the LGBTQIA+ community and its allies are nothing but hopeful to finally live in a country that doesn’t discriminate because #LoveIsAllWeNeed and #LoveIsLove.

 Please provide a valid Email Address.